-Dr Benjamin Wild is a cultural historian who writes and lectures about the history of dress.
+Dr Benjamin Wild, FRHistS, is a cultural historian who writes and lectures about the history of dress.

 Previously, he was guest lecturer at the Condé Nast College of Fashion & Design, London, and consultant lecturer at the Sotheby’s Institute of Art, London.
 He has written for a variety of magazines and academic journals and regularly talks at National Portrait Gallery and Royal Academy.